 You need and want a TRIAL LAWYER.
 Many lawyers claim to be trial lawyers but have never actually tried a case in front of a jury.
 That’s a critical skill in employment cases – you need a lawyer who knows the courtroom and is eager to get your case in front of a jury.
 We’ve tried hundreds of cases and dozens of jury trials – we know our way around a courtroom and love trying cases.
 If your employer is willing to do the right thing and settle for a fair amount that’s acceptable to you, then of course we’ll settle the case.
 But if not, rest easy knowing that you’ve got a trial lawyer in your corner.
 More … >

-I fight for justice on behalf of individuals going through hard times against some of the largest corporations in the country.
-I started my own practice because I believe in the rights of individuals to have a tough advocate in their corner.
-I’ve been honored to win fights on behalf of people who suffered disability discrimination, racial discrimination, sexual orientation discrimination, sexual harassment, and age discrimination.
-Read more
+Ashwin is a trial lawyer.
+He fights for justice on behalf of individuals going through hard times against some of the largest corporations in the country.
+He started Madia Law because he believes in the rights of individuals to have a tough advocate in their corner.
+He’s been honored to win fights on behalf of people who suffered disability discrimination, racial discrimination, sexual orientation discrimination, sexual harassment, and age discrimination.
+Read more >

 Joshua Newville spoke to Fox 9 News regarding a federal civil rights lawsuit Madia Law is bringing against the State of South Dakota for its discriminatory ban on same-sex marriages.

 KELO Radio interviewed Joshua Newville and South Dakota’s Attorney General regarding Madia Law’s federal lawsuit challenging South Dakota’s same-sex marriage ban.